Skip to content

 KeyError

-If path not found
+If path not found (includes available keys in message)

 Source code in src/sparkwheel/config.py